diogoaurelio/schedoscopeWiki/Test-Framework.md

         v(productPosition, "rec-2"))
     }

-# Test Running & Result Checking
+## Test Running & Result Checking

-The execution of tests is based on Scalatest, which allows to define test cases and offers rich facilities to compare test results against expected outcomes.
-In order to specify one or more test cases for a given view, the recommended pattern is to write a test case class as follows:
+The execution of tests is based on Scalatest and can look like this:

-    case class TrainstationsTest() extends FlatSpec with Matchers {
+    case class RestaurantsTest() extends FlatSpec with Matchers {

       val nodesInput = new Nodes(p("2014"), p("09")) with rows {
-          // input data definition, see above
+          // input data definition from above
       }

       // test